Starting Treatment

 To get medication in time for your next refill, we encourage you to complete your refill check-in before your second shot of Ozempic, Zepbound, Wegovy or compounded semaglutide, or as soon as you start your 1.8 mg dose of Saxenda.
 This will allow us to submit your information to your pharmacy sooner, giving them more time to fill the next prescription and increasing the likelihood of getting your medication when you need it.

-If you’re on a dose of a branded GLP-1 impacted by medication shortages, you can consider switching to compounded semaglutide.
-This medication is in stock, and you’ll get it within 1-4 days.
-Reach out to your provider in your Ro account chat soon to see if a compounded GLP-1 could be right for you.
+If you’re on a dose of a branded GLP-1 by delays in finding medication in stock at pharmacies, you can consider switching to compounded semaglutide or Zepbound single-dose vials.
+These medications are in stock, and you’ll get it within 1-4 days.
+Reach out to your provider in your Ro account chat soon to see if either option could be right for you.

 If supply shortages do not impact your medication, refills typically take less time since you've already gone through the insurance process.
 In most cases, you don't have to go through insurance approval again, but it's possible.
 Every plan is different, and our partner will work with your insurance provider to determine if a new prior authorization is necessary.
 Regardless, they will need to find a pharmacy that has the medication in stock again, as inventory is constantly changing.
 This will impact the time it will take to get your refills.